hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 title: TrueOS On Laptops
 ---

 TrueOS is almost vanilla FreeBSD with a few tweaks, and cli versions of most PC-BSD tools.
-It is designed for server installations, but I like having its tools such as `Life Preserver` available in laptop installs too.
+It is designed for server installations, but I like having its tools (such as `Life Preserver`) available on my laptops too.
 It also sets up a ZFS-on-Root quickly.

 First thing to do when booted into TrueOS is get the wifi up.
 In `/etc/rc.conf` ammend: